dart-archive/www.dartino.org/manual-install.md

   * Turn your Raspberry Pi back on
   * After a little while you should be able to ping the Raspberry Pi at ```192.168.2.2```

-### Step 3: Install Fletch binaries
+### Step 3: Install Dartino binaries

 **Note**: In the steps below, replace ```192.168..``` with whatever IP address you configured above.

-The last step is to install the Fletch runtime on the Raspberry Pi (see the right-hand side of the architecture diagram above).
+The last step is to install the Dartino runtime on the Raspberry Pi (see the right-hand side of the architecture diagram above).
 Use the following commands.

 A. Copy the fletch-agent package to the Raspberry Pi 2 (the default password for